 Depart from me, you cursed, into the eternal fire prepared for the devil and his angels.
 (RSV)

 Go from me, you execrable ones, into the fire of the Age prepared for the Slanderer and his angels.
-(DBHT)
+(DBHNT)

 And they will go away into eternal punishment, but the righteous into eternal life.
 (RSV)

 And these will go to the chastening of that Age, but the just to the life of that Age.
-(DBHT)
+(DBHNT)